-Over the five year period from 2020 to 2024, Ideal Option's patient census grew at a cumulative annual growth rate of 11%.
+Ideal Option's New Mexico patient census increased at a cumulative annual growth rate of 18% between 2023 and 2024.

-- The accompanying chart shows census stratification by Stage of Care[†] for each calendar quarter during the five year period. - The cumulative annual growth rate of patients in the Maintenance Stages of Care (both A and B) was 50% over the five year period, increasing from 27% to 60% of total census. - The Maintenance Stages of Care are typically associated with long-term recovery and correlate with remission (see Remission & Recovery Data).
+- The accompanying chart shows census stratification by Stage of Care[†] for each calendar quarter during the five year period. - In 2024, the cumulative annual growth rate of patients in the Maintenance Stages of Care (both A and B) was 14%. - The Maintenance Stages of Care are typically associated with long-term recovery and correlate with remission (see Remission & Recovery Data).